Madonna as a gay icon: Friendship and introduction

 Madonna was introduced to the gay community while still a teenager.
 It was her ballet teacher, Christopher Flynn, a gay man, who first told Madonna that she had something to offer the world.
 He also introduced her to the local gay community of Detroit, Michigan, often taking her to local gay bars and discotheques.
-Observing Flynn she was "conscious of understanding that there was such a thing as gay...
+Observing Flynn she was "conscious of understanding that there was such a thing as gay ...
 It wasn't called that then.
 I just came to understand that he was attracted to men".
 Biographer Carol Gnojewski, wrote "some Madonna devotees tout Christopher Flynn as 'arguably the first Madonna-positive person'".

 After moving to New York City in the 1970s to pursue a career in modern dance, Madonna would be surrounded by gay men, including art-world figures such as the plastic artist Keith Haring.
 Her immersion into the New York gay community became so complete that she began to wish that she were gay: "I didn't feel like straight men understood me.
 They just wanted to have sex with me.
 Gay men understood me, and I felt comfortable around them".

-Christopher Glazek, explains: "Madonna has been intimately connected to a wide community of gay men for decades, as an artistic collaborator, as a political ally, as an employer, as a friend, and as a sister".
+Christopher Glazek explains: "Madonna has been intimately connected to a wide community of gay men for decades, as an artistic collaborator, as a political ally, as an employer, as a friend, and as a sister".
 Some examples include her first book Sex when collaborated with a gay photographer, and included gay models.
-She repeated in interviews that her best friends are gay.
+At some stage of her career, she repeated in interviews that her best friends are gay.
 After David Collins's death, Madonna penned a letter describing his influence on her life.
-Madonna has an openly gay brother, Christopher Ciccone, while the singer outed in an interview with The Advocate without asking his permission first.

-By the end of the 1980s and early 1990s, media "romantically linked" her name with various women, including Sandra Bernhard, Ingrid Casares, and model Jenny Shimizu, nor confirmed or denied by Madonna.
+By the end of the 1980s and early 1990s, media "romantically linked" her name with various women, including Sandra Bernhard, Ingrid Casares, and model Jenny Shimizu.
+While Madonna has never confirmed or denied these relationships, in 2022 she retrospectively said that she has slept with "a good handful" of women throughout her life.
 In 1991, Madonna told to The Advocate that she believed "everybody has a bisexual nature".
+Three years later, in an interview with MTV, she admitted that she has had sexual attraction to other women whilst maintaining that she does not think about labels.

 Advocacy and life as an LGBT icon

 Madonna has a long-lasting history advocating for the community, and "actively participating in gay culture" according to LGBT-targeted magazine Attitude.
 In this aspect, French academic Georges-Claude Guilbert, writes in Gay Icons (2018) that "Madonna has done little else in her career, camping like a gay man, quoting like a gay man".
-Boy George described Madonna as "a gay man trapped in a woman's body".
+Boy George described her as "a gay man trapped in a woman's body".
+In 2017, the British LGBT Awards stated: